BorderTech/java-common/README.md

 - the [JaCoCo plugin](https://www.eclemma.org/jacoco/trunk/doc/maven.html) for code coverage reports
 - the [Surefire plugin](https://maven.apache.org/surefire/maven-surefire-plugin) for running unit tests

-The qa-parent inherits all of the release functionality from bordertech-parent, discussed below.
+The qa-parent inherits all of the release functionality from bordertech-parent.

 ## build-tools